devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 signed char c = li;
 ```

-Note that the case alread showed above, `char c = 'A';`, also fits this rule.
+Note that the case already showed above, `char c = 'A';`, also fits this rule.
 `'A'` is a character constant from ASCII, so its type is an `int`, and its value
 fits a `char` no matter whether it is signed or unsigned.
-ASCII only uses
+ASCII by its
-values 0-127 and even `signed char` is required to accomodate that range.
-So,
+specification only uses values 0-127 and even `signed char` is required to
-as `'A'` fits the `c` object, this situation is covered by the first rule.
+accommodate that range.
+So, as `'A'` fits the `c` object, this situation is
+covered by the first rule.

 ### Integer to an unsigned integer